uhub/awesome-coffeescript/README.md

 * [neocotic/html.md](https://github.com/neocotic/html.md) - JavaScript library for converting HTML in to valid Markdown
 * [amccollum/sel](https://github.com/amccollum/sel) - Sel is a tiny selector engine that has all of the power of Sizzle in about half the code size.
 * [ChristopherA/revocable-self-signed-tls-certificates-hack](https://github.com/ChristopherA/revocable-self-signed-tls-certificates-hack) - As a proof-of-concept, we will show how easy it is to revoke a self-signed certificate using the bitcoin blockchain.
 This will also demonstrate how we may be able to use similar approaches for more advanced capabilities that current X.509 infrastructure do not.
-* [rock-n-code/lemmy](https://github.com/rock-n-code/lemmy) - 49% Motherfucker | 51% Son of a Bitch Express + Mocha + HTML5 smart boilerplate for both Javascript and Coffee-Script that kicks your ass!!!
 * [raccy/japanese-wrap](https://github.com/raccy/japanese-wrap) - Atom package extend word wrap for Japanese text.
 * [jacogr/atom-git-control](https://github.com/jacogr/atom-git-control) - Provides a GUI interface to manage all commonly-used git commands.
 * [LumaPictures/meteor-jquery-datatables](https://github.com/LumaPictures/meteor-jquery-datatables) - Sort, page, and filter millions of records reactively.